chromium/chromium/docs/security/rule-of-2.md

 Where possible, it's great to use a memory-safe language.
-Of the currently approved set of implementation languages in Chromium, the most likely candidates are Java (on Android only) and JavaScript or WebAssembly (although we don't currently use them in high-privilege processes like the browser).
-One can imagine Swift on iOS or Kotlin on Android, too, although they are not currently used in Chromium.
+Of the currently approved set of implementation languages in Chromium, the most likely candidates are Java (on Android only), Swift (on iOS only), and JavaScript or WebAssembly (although we don't currently use them in high-privilege processes like the browser).
+One can imagine Kotlin on Android, too, although it is not currently used in Chromium.
 (Some of us on Security Team aspire to get more of Chromium in safer languages, and you may be able to [help with our experiments](rust-toolchain.md).)

 For an example of image processing, we have the pure-Java class [BaseGifImage](https://cs.chromium.org/chromium/src/third_party/gif_player/src/jp/tomorrowkey/android/gifplayer/BaseGifImage.java?rcl=27febd503d1bab047d73df26db83184fff8d6620&l=27).